 This year, we are focusing on digital campaigning, to find out the best way to campaign online.

 I've been an active campaigner in the Party for nearly 40 years.
 I was first elected to Kirklees Council in 1987 winning a "black hole" ward from Labour.
-I became the first Lib Dem council leader in 2000 for 6 years.
+I became its first Lib Dem council leader in 2000 for 6 years.

 I have been actively involved in ALDC both as its Chair and then President.
 In 2014 I was given the opportunity of being in the House of Lords where I continue to campaign.
-I am fighting for re-election in May so am looking forward to seeing great innovative campaigning ideas that I can use!

 We were the first party to have a computer system for voters, Connect is the most advanced elections software in the world - but we can and should always do better.